 First things first.
 You may know driving in the winter very well in your own car (particularly if it’s a made-for-winter wonder like a Subaru Outback), but a rental car will be new to you with its own quirks and nuances.
 So, the first piece of advice: SLOW DOWN.
-Don’t tailgate (a mountain road isn’t a football stadium parking lot). there should be a six-second gap In adverse driving conditions.
+Don’t tailgate.
+There should be a six-second gap In adverse driving conditions.
 Do the math: at 55mph, that’s 486 feet between cars.
-That is more than a football field, to stick with the analogy.

 Before you drive off the rental car lot in winter: Make sure the car has all-season tires in good condition.
 Check the spare, too.
 Fill the gas tank when it goes below half.
 You don’t want to run out if you find yourself in a bad traffic jam or if you get stranded.
 Fuel means you’ll have heat.